digitalbazaar/vc-playground-docs/playground/oid4.md

 must provide a `Location` header containing the "exchange ID"--the URL of the exchange (in VC API terminology).
-This endpoint MUST NOT be authorization-protected and MUST be a capability URL, i.e., it must include sufficient pseudo-randomness (e.g., a UUID) somewhere in its path, for example:
+This endpoint MUST NOT be authorization-protected and MUST be a capability URL, i.e., it must include sufficient pseudo-randomness (e.g., a UUID) for the particular exchange, for example, replace `<uuid2>` with a UUID in the example below:

 ```
 https://my-oid4-service.example/workflows/<uuid1>/exchanges/<uuid2>